lucasmreis/blogSource/src/posts/from-elm-to-fable.md

 ## The .fsx File

 The `Main.fsx` file is a F# script.
-That's the format we're going to use in this example.
+That's the format we're going to use in this project.
 Let me explain our initial script:

-* Usually in the beginning of the file, every external dependency is listed.
+* Usually in the beginning of the file, the external dependencies are listed.
 This is how regular F# dll's are imported:

 ```fsharp
 #r "../node_modules/fable-core/Fable.Core.dll"